 - B.Sc. in Business Administration, University of North Carolina at Chapel Hill

-Forthcoming The meaning of unconventional spelling.
+Forthcoming The meanings of unconventional spelling.
 Proceedings of the 46th Annual Meeting of the Chicago Linguistic Society.

-Forthcoming Media, politics, and semantic change.
+2013 Media, politics, and semantic change.
 In Christine Mallinson, Becky Childs, and Gerard van Herk, eds.
 Data Collection in Sociolinguistics: Methods and Applications.
+314-317.
 New York: Routledge.

 2012 Teaching consumer-oriented ethnographic research.
 Marketing Education Review 22 (1): 15-19.
 (Andrew Wong and Lan Wu)